Contribute to planning and implementing the management of game and wildlife habitat

 - how to carry out a habitat impact assessment

-- the benefits of managing game habitat
+- the benefits of managing game and wildlife habitat

-- habitat management objectives
+- the objectives of habitat management

 - how to manage habitat to optimise its sporting value and nature conservation

-- why game habitat management activities may need to be modified if there are changes in environmental conditions
+- why habitat management activities may need to be modified if there are changes in environmental conditions

 Scope/range